 Never just buy something for one outfit.
-Super specific or loud prints and textures are a good example of things to be wary of buying.
+Super-specific or loud prints and textures are good examples of things to be wary of buying.
 If a dress only goes with one pair of shoes or one jacket, you probably should think about getting something else.
 On the other hand, if you love outfit-repeating, go for it!

 9. Do I need it/can I live without it?

 Will this purchase genuinely make your life better?
 Buying just for fun versus out of necessity dictates how much you will probably wear it.
 Buying Jeans because all your others are too worn out is very different from getting a top because it’s ‘cute’.
 This goes back to impulsivity and considering a purchase before biting the bullet.